PlaIsMe/Study_SpringBoot/Readme.md

 Make sure the test data (`request`, `user`) is consistent with expected results.

-## Isolation in Unit Test
+## 🧪 Isolation in Unit Test

-- Use h2 database, a csdl chạy trong memory instead of using real database in production
+To ensure your unit tests are isolated from production systems, use an **in-memory H2 database** instead of connecting to a real production database.

+---

+### 1. Add H2 Dependency

 ```xml
 <dependency>